Joe Cullen (American football)

 Joe Cullen (born December 15, 1967) is an American football coach who is the defensive line coach for the Kansas City Chiefs of the National Football League (NFL).
 He previously served as the defensive line coach for the Baltimore Ravens, Tampa Bay Buccaneers, Cleveland Browns and Detroit Lions.

 Early years

 Cullen was a four-year starting nose guard at the University of Massachusetts Amherst, where he started 45 straight games.
 He was a three-time All-Yankee Conference selection and was the Minutemen's team MVP in 1989.

 He graduated from UMass in 1990 with a bachelor's degree in sports management.
 He spent a year as a graduate assistant there before becoming a position coach.

 Coaching career

 Early career

-Cullen's first coaching job was in 1992-98 at the University of Richmond.
+Cullen's first coaching job was in 1992–98 at the University of Richmond.
 He coached the defensive line at Louisiana State University in 1999 and at the University of Memphis in 2001.
-From 2002-03 he was Indiana University's defensive line coach and in 2004 was promoted to defensive coordinator.
+From 2002 to 2003 he was Indiana University's defensive line coach and in 2004 was promoted to defensive coordinator.
 He was at the University of Illinois in 2005.